Altinn/altinn-studio-docs/content/broker/30. System Interfaces/_index.en.md

 * [Description of the Events capabilities in Altinn 3](https://docs.altinn.studio/events/)
 * [How-to guide on setting up a subscription for events](https://docs.altinn.studio/events/subscribe-to-events/developer-guides/setup-subscription/)

+All the events are as minimal as possible, and as such the only information provided about the specific event is the file transfer id.
+This can be found in the ResourceInstance field in the CloudEvent.

 <!--
 Webhooks are a way for an app or a service to provide real-time information to other apps or services.
 They are used to trigger automatic reactions or notifications when specific events occur.
 Essentially, a webhook sends an HTTP POST request to a specified URL in response to an event — for example, when a new record is added to a database, or a user completes a purchase.